DanielS-Code/cloud_computing_hw_2/README.md

 ## Failure Modes

 ### Single Point of Failure
-Our orchestrator is a single point of failure.
+Our queue is a single point of failure.
 If for some reason this instance fails we won't be able to process new jobs.
 To mitigate this issue we would scale this service so if some instance fails there is always another one running.

 ### Disaster Recovery
 Our data is not persisted and kept in memory.
-In real production system we won't be able to recover data if the orchestrator fails or in case one worker fail during process.
+In real production system we won't be able to recover data if the queue fails or in case one worker fail during process.
 Moreover, the deployment is across a single DS (depends on aws configuration), which exposes our services to DS disaster risk.
 To handle this issue we would deploy our services over multiple DS and would use a distributed DB to persist data.